U.S. Coast Guard provides security for 2022 State of the Union Address

 |0

-This work, U.S. Coast Guard provides security for 2022 State of the Union Address [Image 3 of 3], by PO1 Cynthia Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guard provides security for 2022 State of the Union Address [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT